Chart Color Schemes

 Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Prospect (NSW) is around 5,291 as of Feb 2026.
 This reflects an increase of 104 people since the 2021 Census, which reported a population of 5,187 people.
 The change is inferred from the resident population of 5,175 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,050 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Examining future population trends, a population increase just below the median of statistical areas across the nation is expected, with the area expected to increase by 599 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.9% in total over the 17 years.
+As we examine future population trends, a population increase just below the median of statistical areas across the nation is expected in the suburb of Prospect (NSW), with an expected increase of 585 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of approximately 8.9% in total over the 17 years.

 Frequently Asked Questions - Population